PlayQ/unity-uitest-tool/README.md

  -timeScale time_scale
 ```

-All arguments are the same.
+Arguments are equal in both methods.

 API methods
 --------

-`Test Tool` common features are split to 5 static partial classes: `Check`, `Wait`, `Interact`, `AsyncCheck` and `AsyncWait`.
-Any of these classes contains a list of methods which accordingly check the state of given object, wait for resolving of specific condition and set state to given object.
+`Test Tool` common actions are split to 5 static partial classes: `Check`, `Wait`, `Interact`, `AsyncCheck` and `AsyncWait`.
+Each of these classes contain a list of methods which perform a corresponding action like checking the state of the given object, waiting for specific condition or interacting with specific object.

 For example: